Brewing Guide

 Black Tea

 Black tea is fully oxidized, giving it a robust flavor and dark color.
 Pouring hot water over the leaves and steeping for the recommended time extracts its bold, rich taste.
-Common varieties include Darjeeling, and Earl Grey.
+Common varieties include Darjeeling and Earl Grey.

 Green Tea